duncanm-dev/Mad-Dog-Franchisee-Sheet/README.md

 * Added rollback code to nearly all sheets, copying data from a template when destructive edits are made.
 * Added some protected ranges.
+* Unlisted: multiple changes to the Sync/Staff UIs.